NERSC/train/tapia-workshop-2017/IntroToCori/ex5-vtune/README.md

-# CSGF HPC Day - Introduction to Cori
+# TAPIA Conference 2017 - Introduction to Cori

 ## Exercise 5: Building and running with Vtune